Wusthof Knives Reviews – Are They Really Worth It?

 Now coming down to the handle, it is made of Polyoxymethylene, which is the same material found on the Classic Ikon Black, and Classic Ikon Crème handles.

-Wusthof Classic Hollow Edge Santoku is a forged (hand made) knife.
+Wusthof Classic Hollow Edge Santoku is the best chef knife under $100.
 The Rockwell hardness is 58.
 Because the classic is forged and handmade, the blade is much more resilient.

 The angle it is ground to is 14° which is super sharp.
 This means if I take Wusthof Classic Santoku knife and try to shave my arm, it will be completely smooth in one pass.